 Students accepted into the Accelerated Admission program can take up to 12 hours of graduate coursework while enrolled as seniors.
 All courses in which the student earns at least a B may be used to meet requirements on both the undergraduate and graduate programs of study.

-Completion of 90 hours with an overall undergraduate GPA of at least 3.4, and nomination by a graduate program director.
+Completion of 90 hours with an overall mathematics major GPA of at least 3.3 (B+), and nomination by a graduate program director.

 - At any time: Attend an information session (offered each term) or meet with a graduate program director to learn more.

 - Junior Year: